 The recommendations presented at these meetings included roadway infrastructure, freight, intersection safety, incident management, bicycle and pedestrian, and transit.
 In total, more than 90 specific recommendations were presented.
-Multimodal recommendations were presented and assigned a combination of six project objectives (i.e. guiding principles presented later in this chapter)-goods mobility, congestion movement, barriers to mitigation, livability and complete streets. multimodal integration, and tourism and recreation.
+Multimodal recommendations were presented and assigned a combination of six project objectives (i.e. guiding principles presented later in this chapter)-goods mobility, movement, barriers to congestion mitigation, livability complete and streets, multimodal integration, and tourism and recreation.